TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 <br/>
 <p></p>

-## ADDITIONAL Update all the stuff
+## ADDITIONAL Update all the stuff, manual
 Immich Update procedyre using portainer
 If you dont have the config saved somewere, first copy the text and paste it in notepad or somewhere else for easy copy back
 - Click "Stacks"